woleet/woleet-backendkit/README.md

  * expose and prove to the world its bitcoin identity

 The kit is made of:
- * an installation script allowing to generate and restore a bitcoin identity for your backend
+ * an initialization script allowing to generate and restore a bitcoin identity for your backend
  * a NodeJS server exposing a REST API

 This API provides two endpoints: